 Zebulon Montgomery Pike was born near Lamberton, (today’s Lamington), New Jersey in on January 5, 1779, during the Revolutionary War.
 He was nicknamed Monty as well as Zeb.
 In 1801 he married Clarissa Harlow Brown.
 One child who survived- Clarissa Brown Pike, who married President William Henry Harrison‘s son, John Cleves Symmes Harrison.
 A son, died in infancy during his 2nd Expedition.

-Pike joined the U.S. Army at the age of twenty, following in the footsteps of his father, also named Zebulon, who was a veteran of the American Revolution and was still an active duty officer when young Pike joined.
-Within the first year he was promoted from a 2nd Lieutenant to 1st Lieutenant.
+Pike joined the U.S. Army, in his father’s regiment as a cadet in 1794, at the age of 15.
+He became a 2nd Lieutenant early in 1799 and a 1st Lieutenant later in 1799 (age 20), following in the footsteps of his father, also named Zebulon, who was a veteran of the American Revolution and was still an active duty officer when young Pike joined.

 Lt.
 Pike’s early duties along the Ohio frontier consisted of supervising the transportation and distribution of supplies to the various frontier posts.
 He brought cargo on the Ohio River to frontier posts.
 Assigned a logistics and payroll position at Fort Kaskaskia (IL) on the Mississippi, he caught the attention of the Governor of the Upper Louisiana Territory and became his protégé.